ntutangyun/Documentation/docs/map-annotation.md

 - Select the desired format from the dropdown `Export Format`
 - Enter the desired save location of the exported map
 - Click `Export` to create the exported map
+- Note the exporter will fail if any lane has no boundary lines annotated - you need to either manually annotate them or use the `Create lines` button in `HD Map Annotation` window to create fake boundary lines.

 ## Import Map Annotations [[top]] {: #import-map-annotations data-toc-label='Import Map Annotations'}
 [![](images/annotation-import.png)](images/full_size_images/annotation-import.png)

 The simulator can import a variety of formats of annotated map.
 Current supported formats are:

  * Lanelet2 Map
  * Apollo 5.0 HD Map
  * OpenDRIVE Map